 Here are some fun food ideas for kids at dinnertime.
 Ways to make lunch and dinner time fun and introduce vegetables into their diet.

-If you’re a Mom you may have tried everything to get your kids to eat dinner….or lunch…..or breakfast (depending on just how picky they are)!
-For some the struggle might be the veggies, others struggle to get their kids to eat meat….nevertheless it’s frustrating.
+If you’re a Mom you may have tried everything to get your kids to eat dinner!
+For some the struggle might be the veggies, others struggle to get their kids to eat meat.
+Nevertheless it’s frustrating.
 When my kids were younger I had some of the same issues, let me share some of the fun food ideas for kids that worked for us!
-Special thanks goes out to Tyson for sponsoring this post so we could share our ideas with you.
+Sponsored by Tyson.

 First I started with something I knew they liked, like these Tyson® Fun Nuggets.
 This made it simple since they are easy to prepare and are made of 100% natural ingredients.
 Now I can feel good about what I’m serving them.